marcoahv/fundamentals/docs/4 React 18/20 forms.md

 we want to manage it with react

-to do that the first step is to create a state variable to handle the value and change in value of this input element
+- to do that the first step is to `create a state variable to handle the value` and change in value of this input element

-so in form.js, at the top import useState from react
+so in Form.js, at the top import useState from react

 ```js
 import { useState } from 'react'